eramitmittal/tambola-ticket-generator/README.md

-After running the file, take a printout of the page Annoucer app: https://github.com/eramitmittal/tambola-announcer
+After running the file, take a printout of the page.

+Annoucer app: https://github.com/eramitmittal/tambola-announcer

 # Getting Started with Create React App